microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_EXOAcceptedDomain/readme.md

     DomainType
       - Required: No (Defaults to 'Authoritative')
       - Description: The DomainType parameter specifies the accepted domain type.
-         The EXOAcceptedDomain DSC Resources only accepts a value of 'Athoritative'
+         The EXOAcceptedDomain DSC Resources only accepts a value of 'Authoritative'

     GlobalAdminAccount
       - Required: Yes